Automorphism groups of compact complex surfaces: Introduction

 \begin{theorem} Let $X$ be a connected compact complex surface.
 Then the automorphism group of $X$ is Jordan. \end{theorem}

-One can also show (see~\cite[Theorem~1.3]{Riera-OddCohomology} or Theorem~\ref{theorem:Riera-generators} below) that the number of generators of any finite subgroup of an automorphism group of a compact complex surface~$X$, and actually of a diffeomorphism group of an arbitrary compact manifold, is bounded by a constant that depends only on~$X$.
+One can also show (see~\cite[Theorem~1.3]{Riera-OddCohomology} or Theorem~\ref{theorem:Riera-generators} below) that the number of generators of any finite subgroup of the automorphism group of a compact complex surface~$X$, and actually of any finite subgroup of the diffeomorphism group of an arbitrary compact manifold, is bounded by a constant that depends only on~$X$.

 The main result of this paper is as follows.